-A sofa is a big investment and you’ll want to have peace of mind that you’ll be able to enjoy it for years to come.
-When it comes to answering that all important question ‘how long should a sofa last?’, there’s multiple considerations to take into account.
-Here are a few things to bear in mind when choosing the right sofa to stand the test of time.
+A sofa is a big investment, and you’ll want to have peace of mind that you’ll be able to enjoy it for years to come, but just how long should a sofa last?

 Choosing the right sofa frame